 The book also explains why some GI products bear the name like Orissa Pattachitra even though the name of the spelling of the state has been changed to Odisha since 2011.
 The book also includes information and photos good photos of events associated with the products.
 The book is not a dry manual for GI tags of Odisha.
 It is full of tit bits about the history and other associations of the products.

 I whole heatedly agree with the view of the author that Geographical Indications can be a major engine of economic growth & can contribute significantly in terms of GDP, foreign exchange earnings and employment.
 It is heartening to note that in spite of having such rich heritage India has fewer registered GIs as compared to some other nations.
 When more people are aware of such products and more products get registered, I am sure artisans, weavers & farmers will get a wider platform to get their due.

 It is a book which must be read by every one who loves the traditional art, costumes, cuisine and other products of India.
 Dr. Anita Sabat has written this book out of her first hand knowledge.
 She has been actively involved for getting GI tags registered for many local products.
 Even though only the products of Odisha are included in this book, it goes without saying that most of these products are popular outside Odisha.

 This book may also be an inspiration for the culture and heritage lovers to be aware of the products of their locality that deserve GI tags.
 In case it is found that some deserving products do not have GI tags, they can take inspiration from the author and launch a crusade to get those products registered.
 By the way, the book also contains detailed information about what are GI tags and how to register a product to get the tag.

 As part of blogchatter ebook carnival the book is available for free download.
 Get your copy to know more about GI tags and our unique cultural heritage.

-My book, ‘My Village My Country’, is also available for free download.
+My book, ‘My Village My Country’, is now available on Amazon.